Quantum K theory of Grassmannians, Wilson line operators, and Schur bundles: Introduction

 As expected from physics \cite{nekrasov.shatashvili}, the Coulomb branch equations \eqref{E:introCoulomb} coincide with the Bethe Ansatz equations considered by Gorbounov and Korff \cite{Gorbounov:2014}.
 In their paper, Gorbounov and Korff utilized integrable systems and equivariant localization techniques to obtain another presentation of the equivariant quantum K ring $\QK_T(\Gr(k;n))$, different from those in \Cref{thm:intro2}.
 In order to identify the geometric ring $\QK_T(\Gr(k;n))$ with that given from integrable systems, they require the equivariant quantum K Chevalley formula (a formula to multiply by a Schubert divisor).~As proved in \cite{BCMP:qkchev}, this formula determines the ring structure.

-Our proofs are logically independent from results in \cite{Gorbounov:2014}.
+{Aside from a finite generation statement of the `classical' Coulomb branch presentation (i.e., modulo $q$), used in the proof of \Cref{thm:isomorphism}}, our proofs are logically independent from results in \cite{Gorbounov:2014}.
 We calculate the product $\lambda_y(\cS) \star \lambda_y(\cQ)$ from \Cref{thm:intro} directly, based on the `quantum=classical' statement by Buch and one of the authors \cite{buch.m:qk}, applied to the Schur bundles.
 This requires the calculation of certain push-forwards of the $\K$-theory classes of the exterior powers $\wedge^i \cS, \wedge^j \cQ$.
 For this, we rely on sheaf cohomology vanishing statements obtained by Kapranov \cite{kapranov:Gr}.
 We obtain rather explicit calculations of KGW invariants and quantum K products involving Schur bundles, which may be interesting in their own right.
 To illustrate, we prove the following quantum deformation of the classical equality $\wedge^i \cS \cdot \det(\cQ) = \wedge^{k-i} \cS^* \cdot \det(\C^n) \in \K_T(\Gr(k;n))$ (cf.~\Cref{thm:qdual}, see also \Cref{conj2:qSvee}). \begin{thm} The following holds in $\QK_T(\Gr(k;n))$:

 Equivalently, for any $i>0$,

 \end{thm}